Coming of Age — Meaning, Tradition, and Ceremony in Chinese Culture

 Therefore, the coming of age ceremony in general also contained three steps that presented a woman’s grow-up process.

 Hairstyle and Costumes of Stages of A Princess' Life (Kid, Grownup, Married Lady, Mother) of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)

-Women’s hairstyle followed the same rules based on their ages and marriage status, however, decoration, patterns and colors of their hair and costumes still followed the strict hierarchy in history.
+Women’s hairstyles followed the same rules based on their ages and marital status, however, decoration, patterns, and colors of their hair and costumes still followed the strict hierarchy in history.

 Different Hairstyle and Costumes of Married Civilian Women of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)